Termination of Linear Loops over the Integers: Termination Analysis via Spectral Theory

 Note that

-for all $\boldsymbol x \in \mathbb{R}^d$.
-We say that $f$ is \emph{non-degenerate} if no quotient of two distinct eigenvalues of the update matrix $ $ is a root of unity.
+for all \(\boldsymbol x \in \mathbb{R}^d\).
+We say that \(f\) is \emph{non-degenerate} if no quotient of two distinct eigenvalues of the update matrix \(\begin{psmallmatrix} A& \boldsymbol a\\ 0 & 1 \end{psmallmatrix}\) is a root of unity.

-\begin{proposition} The termination problem for simple linear loops on integers is reducible to the special case of the problem for non-degenerate update functions. \end{proposition} \begin{proof} Consider a simple linear loop, as described above, whose update matrix has distinct eigenvalues $\lambda_1,\ldots,\lambda_s$.
-Let $L$ be the least common multiple of the orders of the roots of unity appearing among the quotients $\lambda_i/\lambda_j$ for $i\neq j$.
-It is known that $L = 2^{O(d\sqrt{\log d})}$~\cite[Subsection~1.1.9]{EPSW03}.
-The update matrix corresponding to the affine map $f^L = \underbrace{f \circ \cdots \circ f}_L$ has eigenvalues $\lambda_1^L,\ldots,\lambda_s^L$ and hence is non-degenerate.
+\begin{proposition} The termination problem for single-path affine loops on integers is reducible to the special case of the problem for non-degenerate update functions. \end{proposition} \begin{proof} Consider a single-path affine loop, as described above, whose update matrix has distinct eigenvalues \(\lambda_1,\ldots,\lambda_s\).
+Let \(L\) be the least common multiple of the orders of the roots of unity appearing among the quotients \(\frac{\lambda_i}{\lambda_j}\) for \(i\neq j\).
+It is known that \(L = 2^{O(d\sqrt{\log d})}\)~\cite[subsection~1.1.9]{EPSW03}.
+The update matrix corresponding to the affine map \(f^L = \underbrace{f \circ \cdots \circ f}_L\) has eigenvalues \(\lambda_1^L,\ldots,\lambda_s^L\) and hence is non-degenerate.
 Moreover the original loop terminates if and only if the following loop terminates:

 This concludes the proof. \end{proof}

 In the rest of this section and in the next section we focus on the case of a loop